Gold Vermeil? Gold Filled? Gold Plated? Huh?

 How much silver is in sterling silver?

 Gold jewelry reacts with chlorine.
 Never take your gold jewelry into a pool or spa.

+Some people have allergic reactions to some plating.
 The most common is nickel-plating- possibly up to 10% of people react to nickel.
 Unfortunately nickel is used to color gold, as an alloy, and sometimes in the electroplating process.
 If allergy is a problem, most jewelry makers like to use surgical steel, sterling silver, vermeil, or gold-filled items.
 The plating on plain electroplated items is usually too thin.
 A product called "Jewelry Shield" by Newall, which comes from the USA, claims to provide protection for jewelry allergy suffers.

 The karat is a very old measure of how much gold is in an alloy, or gold-blend.
 A measure of 1 Karat is where there is 1 part of pure gold and 23 parts of metal alloy - or 4% gold.
 So 24K is 100% pure gold.
 9K is 37%, 14K is 58%, 18K is 75%

 Keepsake memorial cremation jewelry refers to wearable jewelry that is designed to allow you to carry a small amount of your loved ones ashes, a lock of hair, dried ceremonial flowers or other small memento.